Runaway Traveller

 Find something you’re passionate about and share your knowledge as a tour guide.
 You can find entry-level roles doing anything from guiding people through a museum to white water rafting.
 You may deal with some weirdos or super high-maintenance people, and you have to stay on your toes to make sure you’re meeting everyone’s needs.
 But helping people learn more about a new place or introducing them to a fun activity can be super rewarding.

 This is also a great job opportunity if you’re a recent graduate and want to gain experience in a relevant field.
 For example, if you have a marine biology degree, you might find a job on a whale watching boat in Reykjavik.
 You like dinosaurs?
 See if the Royal Tyrell Museum in Alberta is hiring.
 If you’re an art history major, you can work at the Louvre in Paris or the Prado in Madrid.
-Ok fine those last two might be shooting a little too high for entry-level roles, but anything is possible.
+Those last two examples might be shooting a little too high for entry-level roles, but anything is possible.

 Fruit Picking / Other Farm Work